You have come to the third theme: Defend the Kingdom (Bonté).

 A Counterrevolutionary and Royal Army?
 In America?

-- Process goal: Bring the spirit of Catholic counterrevolution to as many hearts as possible.
+- Process goal: Bring the counterrevolutionary spirit of Traditional French Catholicism to as many hearts as possible.

 One of the most profound tragedies of our modern era with its non-divine and erroneous dogma of moral and religious relativism is that one may no longer defend a belief, much less a religion.
 If no one can really know truth, and, therefore, no one religion may claim to have the truth, then “defending” one’s belief in the public square or in the cultural debates is akin to naively, and arrogantly, “forcing one’s personal beliefs” on others.
 To virtually everyone one meets walking down the street, including, sadly, the vast majority of Catholics in America, the propositions above are sacrosanct and beyond repudiation.
 This is, after all, what “freedom” is all about, n’est-ce pas?